-Included Meals: Breakfast

 DEPARTURE DAY: Departure

 After an included breakfast this morning, if traveling by public transportation, allow yourself a minimum of four hours' transportation time prior to your flight from Brindisi airport; for details, refer to your VBT Handbook.
 This timeframe includes approximately 1.5 hours travel and around two hours recommended pre-flight check-in time.

-The train and bus stations are just under 1.4 km (.9 mile) from your hotel, a 20-minute walk.

-For guests with early-morning departures, breakfast at the hotel may not be available.
-Please check with the front desk to verify the times that breakfast is served.

-Included Meals: Breakfast

 Accommodations

 May vary depending on departure date.

-Trulli e Puglia (Days: 2,1) Trulli & Puglia Resort is an exquisite accommodation built into a series of beautifully restored 500-year-old trulli structures.
+Trulli e Puglia (Days: 1,1)

+Trulli & Puglia Resort is an exquisite accommodation built into a series of beautifully restored 500-year-old trulli structures.
 This is truly a unique and charming blend of classic regional design with all of the modern amenities, including air conditioning.
 The trulli are different from one another and spread out in the city center of Alberobello, some clustered in blocks of two or three together.
 The walking distance from the breakfast room and reception can be up to four minutes.
-American breakfast is a special treat here, prepared exclusively for VBT guests with fresh local specialties, and served in a separate central building.
+American breakfast is a special treat here, prepared exclusively for VBT quests with fresh local specialties, and served in a separate central building.
 Our host Mimmo, a star of Alberobello, is the trulli resort owner and has been one of our local guides since 2003.

-Hotel 33 Baroni (Day: 2) Located just 1,000 feet from the historic Old Town, the newly opened Hotel 33 Baroni occupies the former palace of a Gallipoli nobleman.
+Hotel 33 Baroni (Day: 2)

+Located just 1,000 feet from the historic Old Town, the newly opened Hotel 33 Baroni occupies the former palace of a Gallipoli nobleman.
 Today, the property combines traditional Italian hospitality, refined elegance, and the latest features in hotel technology and comfort, including soundproof rooms.
 The generous terrace offers splendid views of the Old Town and of the sweeping coastline; an ideal spot to close the day with a glass of Puglia's primitivo wine.
 Your air-conditioned room provides all the amenities you'll need for a comfortable stay.
 You're sure to find this a welcoming haven after a discovery-filled day on the Salento Peninsula.

-Hotel Approdo (Day: 3) Inspired by the lush and inviting Mediterranean Sea, the Hotel Approdo enjoys a prime location overlooking the scenic marina of Santa Maria di Leuca.
+Hotel Approdo (Day: 3)

+Inspired by the lush and inviting Mediterranean Sea, the Hotel Approdo enjoys a prime location overlooking the scenic marina of Santa Maria di Leuca.
 This bright and airy air-conditioned hotel has been in the same family for three generations since Don Michele Rossi built it in 1964.
 During your stay, relax by the swimming pool surrounded by greenery, sip a local vintage on the expansive sea-view terrace as you recline under a canopy on a lounger, and savor a delicious meal of local specialties in the refined restaurant.
 Approdo is Italian for "landing," and you'll be glad to have found yours here.

-Hotel Albania (Days: 4,5) Centrally located near Otranto's Old Town, the pretty public gardens, and the seaside promenade, the Hotel Albania is named for the Albanian mountains that are visible across the Otranto Strait on a clear day.
+Hotel Albania (Days: 4,5)

+Centrally located near Otranto's Old Town, the pretty public gardens, and the seaside promenade, the Hotel Albania is named for the Albanian mountains that are visible across the Otranto Strait on a clear day.
 Its whitewashed, brightly lit interiors provide a soothing setting while the Vista Mare Restaurant on the top floor offers stunning sea views.
 In the sun-bathed dining room, enjoy a generous breakfast of fruits from the owner's farm, homemade jams, and locally sourced meats and cheeses.
 Air-conditioned rooms in this delightfully designed hotel have been completely renovated and decorated in light colors and simple clean lines.

-Patria Palace Hotel (Days: 6,7) The Patria Palace Hotel is enhanced by the Baroque scenery of the historic center of Lecce, called "the Florence of the South" for its beautiful buildings, churches, and squares.
+Patria Palace Hotel (Days: 6,7)

+The Patria Palace Hotel is enhanced by the Baroque scenery of the historic center of Lecce, called "the Florence of the South" for its beautiful buildings, churches, and squares.
 The hotel brings to life an 18th-century marquis palace.
 Each room is unique, personalized with original frescoes, and equipped with modern comforts like air conditioning.